sugargoat/journeybard/README.md

 To get ready for the party, you will need to:

-1. Make sure the pi has internet
+1. Make sure the pi has internet (only necessary to download background music or pull down changes to the repo, not necessary throughout the party)
+    * update internet with raspi-config
-1. Update the muses list with any found items, then register each RFID tag with the associated muse.
+1. Update the muses list with any found items
+1. Register each RFID tag with the associated muse.
 1. Download background music and create the "text-to-speech" output
 1. Run the interactive program for the party.